voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

-Alternatively, rather than providing a ``dataset_dir``, you can provide the ``dicom_path`` argument, which can directly specify a glob pattern of DICOM files to load or the path to a
+Alternatively, rather than providing a ``dataset_dir``, you can provide the ``dicom_path`` argument, which can directly specify a glob pattern of DICOM files or the path to a
 `DICOMDIR <https://pydicom.github.io/pydicom/stable/tutorials/filesets.html>`_
 file.

-By default, all attribute values in the DICOM files discoverable via :meth:`pydicom:pydicom.dataset.Dataset.dir` with supported types are loaded into sample-level fields, but you can select only specific attributes by passing the optional ``keywords`` argument.
+By default, all attributes in the DICOM files discoverable via :meth:`pydicom:pydicom.dataset.Dataset.dir` with supported types are loaded into sample-level fields, but you can select only specific attributes by passing the optional ``keywords`` argument.